NBAMGIS/Location-Fabric-BDC-Processing-ToolBox/README.md

 #### Included Tools:

 1. Create Location Fabric BSL Features:
     Creates a point layer from a location fabric dataset using user specified fields for output.

-    2. Create Service Level Dataset:
+    **Note: Only location fabric records with the bsl_flag = True will be included in the output.**

-        Creates a point layer or table representing the highest reported service levels defined by NTIA BEAD program as reliable technologies which include Copper Wire, Coaxial Cable/HFC, Optical Carrier/Fiber to the Premises,
+4. Create Service Level Dataset:

-        Licensed Terrestrial Fixed Wireless and, Licensed-by-Rule
+    Creates a point layer or table representing the highest reported service levels defined by NTIA BEAD program as reliable technologies which include Copper Wire, Coaxial Cable/HFC, Optical Carrier/Fiber to the Premises, Licensed Terrestrial Fixed Wireless and, Licensed-by-Rule Terrestrial Fixed Wireless.

-        Terrestrial Fixed Wireless.
+    **Note: Only location fabric records with the bsl_flag = True will be included in the output.**

 ## Quick Start: